World Bank Governor

-Minister for Development Cooperation Mogens Jensen represents Denmark on the World Bank Board of Governors, the Bank’s senior decision-making body.
+Minister for Development Cooperation, Ulla Tørnæs, represents Denmark on the World Bank Board of Governors, the Bank’s senior decision-making body.
 The governors, usually ministers of finance or development, meet twice a year.
 They have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-State Secretary for Development Policy Martin Bille Hermann serves as Denmark’s alternate governor.
+Non-political State Secretary for Development Policy Martin Bille Hermann serves as Denmark’s alternate governor.

 World Bank Executive Director

 The governor delegates responsibility for overseeing the day-to-day business of Denmark’s interests at the Bank to the executive director (ED) for Denmark.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
 Denmark’s representation on the boards of IBRD, IFC and MIGA is shared with Estonia, Finland, Iceland, Latvia, Lithuania, Norway, and Sweden.
-Satu Santala (Finland) is the ED representing Denmark on the 25-member World Bank Board of Executive Directors, and Sanita Bajare (Latvia) is the alternate executive director.
+Sus Ulbæk (Denmark) is the ED representing the Nordic-Baltic constituency on the 25-member World Bank Board of Executive Directors, and Martin Põder (Estonia) is the alternate executive director.

 Shares and Voting Power